aridoza/foundational-java/Concurrency/concurrency1.md

 > Fun history lesson: The designers of Java included concurrency in the core JDK, making it perhaps the first language to do so.

-So, let's turn our programs up to 11 by introducing them to concurrency.
+So, let's turn our programs up by introducing them to concurrency.

 ---